AlejandroKantor/webminingOnpe/README.md

 ## Motivation

 The Peruvian Electoral Agency published the results of the election online by district.
-They did not, however, provide a data set for the general public.
+They did not, however, provide a data set with this information for the general public.

-The website requires individuals to individually select from topdown menus the geografical region of interest.
-Selecting a particular area, updates the page but does not alter the URL.
-Thus the webmining was carried out by calling selenium through python which allows for a real time control of a Firefox web browser.
+The website requires we individually select from topdown menus the geographical region of interest.
+Selecting a particular area updates the page but does not alter the URL.
+Thus accessing and downloading the results can be automized by connecting to Firefox web browser through Python and Selenium.

 ## Main Files